The Carnivore Diet: Benefits, Risks & How to Follow

 There are a couple of significant differences between these diets.

 First, keto doesn’t limit food based on plant or animal origin.
+The carnivore diet is only animal products.

 Second, keto requires keeping track of macronutrients (proteins, fats, carbohydrates).
 If too much protein is consumed, the body will begin converting it into sugar and kick the body out of ketosis.